Accurately tracking their billable hours helped PR Firm, Sweat+Co, recuperate 20% of their profitability.

 It can also be tedious, especially if your team is a decent size and/or you’re working with contractors.

-In the reports dashboard, you can easily view the total and billable/non-billable hours for each project and client.
+In the reports dashboard, you can easily view each project and client’s total and billable/non-billable hours.

 All you have to do is head over to the reporting dashboard.